LearnYouSomeComputer/Tools-For-Programming/13-Graphical-User-Interfaces-with-Qt.md

 First, we instantiate our application.
 That's just dandy!

-Next, we create a single `QTextEdit` widget.
+Next, we create a single `QTextEdit` widget, which is a big box you can type text in.
 We instantiate the widget just like we would instantiate any ol' C++ object.
 Since it's the only widget in our application, it gets its own window.
 We'll go ahead and set a window title for it.